FAQ - infrastructure

 ${DOMAIN} TTL_SECONDS IN NS ns2-${DOMAIN}

-On single node or PoC installations, you will have only one register, both Type A entries for the machine will point to the same IP address:
+On single-node or PoC installations of a multi-core platform, you will have only one core; both Type A entries point to the same IP address:

 ${DOMAIN} TTL_SECONDS IN NS ns1-${DOMAIN}